adaptris/interlok-docs-legacy/pages/developer/developer-ui-java-generics-and-ui.md

 summary: This document is aimed at system developers who wish to create new or custom Interlok components and for those components to be fully integrated into the Interlok framework.
 ---

-{% include note.html content="The following issues are on the UI only.
-The adapter itself supports any number of generics or inheritances." %}
+{% include note.html content="The following issues are on the UI only and for version 3.9.1 and lower.
+The adapter itself and Ui version 3.9.2+ support any number of generics or inheritances." %}

 ## Multiple inheritances with generics